macdems/vscode-buildbot-connect/README.md

 ## Extension Settings

 This extension uses Buildbot REST API, so you need a properly configured Buildbot web interface.
-In order to use it, you need to specify the following settings (it is recommended to set them in the workspace of folder scope):
+In order to use it, you need to specify the following settings (it is recommended to set them in the workspace or folder scope):

 - `buildbot.URL`: URL address of your Buildbot web interface.
 - `buildbot.allowSelf-signedCertificate`: you need to set it to `true` if your Buildbot is accessed through HTTPS with a self-signed certificate.
 Otherwise I recommend to leave to `false`.